SwamiKannan/Langchain---Summarizing-NDTV-top-stories/README.md

 This should display a webpage that shows the following:
 1. A bulleted summary of all articles
 2. Summary of each article with the corresponding headline and url

+<b> This repo has no affiliation whatsoever with NDTV.
+It is not officially sanctioned, nor is there any collaboration / partnership whatsoever.
+This is only a personal project </b>